Peter Bredsdorff-Larsen

-Peter Bredsdorff-Larsen (born 11 August 1967) is as Danish handball coach and former player, whom currently is head coach for Faroe Islands men's national handball team.
+Peter Bredsdorff-Larsen (born 11 August 1967) is a Danish handball coach and former player, whom currently is head coach for Faroe Islands men's national handball team.

 As a player he played for Vejlby-Risskov Idrætsklub and IK Skovbakken.
 He managed to get a single national team match against Sweden in 1994, where he scored one goal.

 Coaching career

 Peter Bredsdorff-Larsen started his training career as the assistant coach at Randers HK before moving on to the same position at AGF Håndbold in 2022.

 Vrold/Skanderborg

 Peter Bredsdorff-Larsens first head coach position came in 2003 at Vrold/Skanderborg, which at the time played in the 1st division.
 In 2007 he got the team promoted to the top league in Denmark, Danish Men's Handball League.

-the Danish national team
+The Danish national team

 While he was at Vrold/Skanderborg, he was appointed as the assistant coach on the Danish national team by newly appointed Head coach Ulrik Wilbek.
 His initial contract ran until the Olympics 2008 in Beijing, but he would stay the assistant coach for Denmark men's national handball team for 10 years until 2015, first together with head coach Ulrik Wilbek and later under head coach Gudmundur Gudmundsson.
 With the Danish national team he won both the 2008 and 2012 European Men's Handball Championship.